yukikitayama/leetcode-python/README.md

 If there are too many values in the same bucket, you should use `height-balanced binary search tree` instead.
 In the worst case, search and insertion time complexity is O(logN).

+## Tree

+- An undirected graph in which any two vertices are connected by exactly one path
+- Any connected graph without cycles is a tree.

 ## Binary Tree

 - Recursion template.
 Key is to implement `if node is None` for how to end the recursion.